 It also has limitations to take into account:

-• Backbone.js handles large data structures poorly, so it’s not a perfect choice for enterprise-scale projects.
+- Backbone.js struggles to handle large data structures effectively, making it a less ideal choice for enterprise-scale projects.

-Backbone.js can be recommended for developing single-page web apps or websites for small audiences.
+Backbone.js is recommended for developing single-page web applications or websites for small audiences.

 5. Ember.js

-Ember.js is a Java-based framework released by Ember Core Team in 2011.
+Ember.js is a JavaScript-based framework released by the Ember Core Team in 2011.

 Here are the benefits of this framework:

-• It supports the Command Line Interface and has a tech stack that encourages good coding practices: people write code with less complexity and more organization, which means it’s easy for new developers on the project to get a handle on it.
+- It supports the Command Line Interface and features a tech stack that promotes good coding practices.
+As a result, developers write code with less complexity and more organization, making it easier for new team members to get up to speed on the project.

 It also has limitations to take into account: